 Hydrodynamic equations for granular gases are obtained by extending the Maxwell-Boltzmann kinetic theory to inelastic impacts.
 A central concept is the granular temperature which, as with a gas of hard spheres, represents the kinetic energy stored in velocity fluctuations.
 At first, Jenkins & Richman (1988) and others considered weak collisional energy dissipation, mostly with smooth inelastic spheres or disks, but possibly involving frictional interactions as well (Lun 1991; Jenkins & Zhang 2002).
-The resulting equations reproduced most features of numerical simulations and experiments without gravity (Xu et al. 2003, 2009), but they did not apply to highly inelastic systems.
+The resulting equations reproduced most features of numerical simulations and experiments without gravity (Xu, Louge & Reeves 2003; Xu et al. 2009), but they did not apply to highly inelastic systems.

 To derive a granular hydrodynamics for higher collisional energy dissipation, Garzó & Dufty (1999) considered a homogeneous cooling process, in which particles steadily lose their initial agitation through collisions, without any mechanism to replenish it.
 Their calculations uncovered concentration gradient terms in the energy flux that become important at high inelasticity.
-However, as Goldhirsch & Zanetti (1993) had observed in molecular dynamics (MD) simulations, the cooling process readily forms clusters, seemingly contradicting the suspension homogeneity that Garzó & Dufty (1999) invoked.
+However, as Goldhirsch & Zanetti (1993) had observed, the cooling process forms clusters, contradicting the homogeneity that Garzó & Dufty (1999) invoked.
 At first glance, particle clusters also appear to challenge two chief simplifications of the kinetic theory.
-In the first, particles are required to forget their past rapidly, so the theory can easily handle reshuffling of their statistical velocity distribution after impacts.
-Long-lasting coherent clusters would seem to cast doubt on this "molecular chaos" assumption.
+In the first, particles are required to forget their past rapidly, so the theory can handle reshuffling of their statistical velocity distribution after impacts.
+Long-lasting coherent clusters cast doubt on this 'molecular chaos' assumption.

-In the second simplification, most kinetic theories forbid variations of flow variables on a scale less than the mean free path between consecutive collisions, so the granular gas is not rarefied.
+In the second simplification, most kinetic theories forbid variations on a scale less than the mean free path between consecutive collisions, so the granular gas is not rarefied.
 In other words, the Knudsen ratio Kn of mean free path to a gradient length scale is taken to be small.
-Yet, with a periphery featuring steep variations in flow variables next to relatively small concentrations, clusters can produce regions of high mean free paths and large Kn based on velocity gradients.

-In principle, the Navier-Stokes equations can then be refined by expanding the velocity distribution to higher order in Kn (Agarwal et al. 2001).
-However, for granular materials, this "Burnett" expansion must also account for non-trivial effects of particle inelasticity (Sela & Goldhirsch 1998; Kumaran 2006).
+Yet, with a periphery featuring steep variations next to relatively small concentrations, clusters can produce regions of high mean free paths and large Kn based on velocity gradients.
+In principle, the Navier-Stokes equations can then be refined by expanding the velocity distribution to higher-order in Kn (Agarwal, Yun & Balakrishnan 2001).
+However, for granular materials, this 'Burnett' expansion must also account for non-trivial effects of particle inelasticity (Sela & Goldhirsch 1998; Kumaran 2006).

-Mitrano et al. (2013) suggest that such laborious approach might be avoided, while preserving clusters as a natural instability of the hydrodynamic equations.
-To show this, they juxtapose results from MD simulations similar to Goldhirsch & Zanetti (1993) and a numerical integration of the hydrodynamic equations that Garzó & Dufty (1999) derived for small Kn (figure 1).
+Mitrano et al. (2014) suggest that such a laborious approach might be avoided, while preserving clusters as a natural instability of the hydrodynamic equations.
+To show this, they juxtapose results from simulations and a numerical integration of the hydrodynamic equations that Garzó & Dufty (1999) derived for small Kn (figure 1).
 The linear stability analysis of Garzó (2005) yields a scale that Mitrano et al. (2012) had interpreted as a cluster length.
 As Brilliantov et al. (2004) suggested, clusters materialize in systems large enough to contain them.
+In short, continuum equations at the Navier-Stokes order initiate realistic granular clusters.
+This surprises Mitrano et al. (2014) for two reasons.
+First, vortices produce velocity correlations contradicting the molecular chaos assumption.
+Then, clusters comprise regions of large Kn that stretch equations beyond limits of their derivation.